 At the Cooperative School we work with families and children to create healthy eating habits.
-Our snack menus are based on whole grains, fruits and low fat proteins.
 We provide the following resources and ideas for your information.
 We are always open to your suggestions and ideas as well.
 Please feel free to share what works for you.

 Adapted from these resources: